Jun

 20

-LGA-Lake George Association Floating Classroom.
-9:45 check-in.
-Boat leaves Dock promptly at 10am.
-Since 1991, future generations of Lake Protectors have begun their protection journeys on board the LGA’s Floating Classroom.
-In your fun-and factfilled cruise, you’ll measure water clarity, catch zooplankton, investigate other water quality parameters-and return to shore with a whole new understanding of what it takes to keep Lake George clear and clean.
-The program is two hours long.
+In your fun-and fact-filled cruise, you’ll measure water clarity, catch zooplankton, investigate other water quality parameters-and return to shore with a whole new understanding of what it takes to keep Lake George clear and clean.

-Fee of $20.00 is due to The Conkling Center Wednesday, Aug.
-13th.
+Registration is required.
+Fee of $20.00 per person is due to The Conkling Center by Aug.
+11th.

 View Event →